United States v. Drew: Allegations leading to indictment and trial

 In 2006, Lori Drew lived in St. Charles County, Missouri, with her husband Curt and their teenaged daughter, Sarah.
 Megan Meier, who at one time had been friends with Sarah Drew, lived down the street from Drew.

 During the summer of 2006, Drew reportedly became concerned that Meier was spreading false statements about her daughter.
 Lori Drew, Sarah Drew, and Drew's employee, Ashley Grills, allegedly decided to create a fake Myspace account of a 16-year-old boy under the alias "Josh Evans".
 They allegedly used that account to discover whether Meier was spreading false statements about Sarah Drew.

 Drew allegedly used the Myspace account to contact Meier, who apparently believed that "Josh Evans" was a 16-year-old boy.
 "Josh Evans" communicated with Meier through October 16, 2006, via the Myspace account in a manner described by the prosecution as flirtatious.

-On October 16, 2006, "Josh Evans" allegedly sent Meier a message to the effect that the world would be a better place without her.
+On October 16, 2006, "Josh Evans" allegedly sent Meier a message effect that the world would be a better place without her.
 Additional Myspace members whose profiles reflected links with the "Josh Evans" profile also began to send Meier negative messages.
 Subsequently, Meier's mother discovered that her daughter had hanged herself in her bedroom closet.

 After Meier's death, according to the indictment, Lori Drew removed the fake "Josh Evans" account and commanded a juvenile who knew about the fake account to "keep her mouth shut".